howtographql/howtographql/content/graphql/basics/2-core-concepts.md

 GraphQL has its own type system that’s used to define the _schema_ of an API.
 The syntax for writing schemas is called [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).

-Here is an example how we can use the SDL to define a simple type called `Person`:
+Here is an example of how we can use the SDL to define a simple type called `Person`:

 ```graphql(nocopy)
 type Person {